growgraph/GraFlo/docs/examples/example-1.md

-# Example 1: multiple types of csv files
+# Example 1: Multiple Tabular Sources

-## Basic Data Transformation

 Suppose you have a table that represent people: